 Keller, A. (2015) looked at the continuing adjustments made by "Australian university libraries to support research."
 After determining the grounds for placing such a heavy emphasis on research support, the study summarized the modifications to libraries' service portfolios and the modified duties and "responsibilities of subject or liaison librarians."
 The study identified and discussed five "research support services: institutional repositories, open access, bibliometrics and enhancing the effect of research, assistance for research students, and research data management."
-The study identified three actions or strategies that senior management used to establish and maintain effective and efficient research support services: Student services should be streamlined, liaison librarian activities should be concentrated on "research support, and subject-specific teams" should be defined.
+The study identified three actions or strategies that senior management used to establish and maintain effective and efficient research support services: Student services should be streamlined, liaison librarian activities should be concentrated on "research support, and subject-specific teams" should be established to increase effectiveness and efficiency, and new jobs for research support should be defined.
 The author investigated in the "Conclusion" section if Australian librarians were free to define their objectives or to what degree government and university policies were affected by Australian libraries.